Ngoguey42/fillit_tester/README.md

 */
 ```
 todo:
-- Dynamic time printing
-- a UnitTest.starttime stored right before execve
-- check system ret val
+- dispatch includes in .cpp files

+- use clock instead of chrono for some measures
 - output diff at the end of diff log report
-- use clock instead of chrono for some measures
 - screenshot
-- remove some debug
-- clean error message for args errors
-- NUM_WORKERS update witd std::self_thread... and std::max...
 - more info in readme (WORK_TIMEOUT, NUM_WORKERS in tester.hpp) etc...
-- dispatch includes in .cpp files